Non-Traditional Credit Tradelines To Qualify For Mortgage

 - Make sure to get secured credit cards that report to all three credit reporting agencies

-- Make sure not to have a credit balance greater than 10% of credit limit in order to maximize credit scores
+- Make sure not to have a credit balance greater than 10% of the credit limit in order to maximize credit scores

 - By following these tips, each secured credit card can boost credit scores by at least 20 points or more